Wordpress SEO: The Only Guide You Need

 Hi Glen, good article as usual.

-A Wordpress Plugin you might want to try is SEO Title Tag plugin (http://wordpress.org/extend/plugins/seo-title-tag/).
+A WordPress Plugin you might want to try is SEO Title Tag plugin (http://wordpress.org/extend/plugins/seo-title-tag/).
 It’s useful if you want to target similar but different keyword phrases in the page title and blogpost title.
 The plugin also allows you to change the page title on your home page, category pages (plus any other pages you may have), as well as your individual blog posts.
 A very worthy addition IMO.

 On the permalinks structure I do a slightly different one as follows: